lawrencelin16/cf-world-uni-rankings/README.md

 •	Where are the universities with the highest scores located?

-Ultimately, the questions I chose to address with the analysis in this project is:
+Ultimately, the key questions I chose to address with the analysis in this project is:

-** • How well do certain factors, such as a university's student staff ratio and quality of faculty rank, correlate with a university's quality of education rank?
+** How well do certain factors, such as a university's student staff ratio and quality of faculty rank, correlate with a university's quality of education rank?
 Do particular countries see stronger trends in these relationships? **

 The three original datasets used in this project were sourced from a [Kaggle public dataset](https://www.kaggle.com/datasets/mylesoneill/world-university-rankings).